 All personnel that have access to the OSS will have proper authorization.
-Discretionary access controls are required to ensure that only selected users or groups of users may obtain access to data based on clearance and a need-to-know.
+Discretionary access controls are required to ensure that only selected users or groups of users may obtain access to data based on clearance and the need to know.

 The OSS will contain hardware/software mechanisms that can be independently evaluated to provide sufficient assurance that the system enforces requirements.
-In order to assure that the four requirements of Authentication, Access Control, Auditing Identification, and Accountability are enforced by the OSS, there must be some identified and unified collection of hardware and software controls that perform those functions.
+In order to assure that the four requirements of Authentication, Access Control, Auditing Identification, and Accountability are enforced by the OSS, there must be some identified and unified collection of hardware and software controls that perform these functions.
 These mechanisms are typically embedded in the operating system and are designed to carry out the assigned tasks in a secure manner.
-The basis for trusting such system mechanisms in their operational setting must be clearly documented such that it is possible to independently examine the evidence to evaluate their adequacy.
+The basis for trusting such system mechanisms in their operational setting must be clearly documented, such that it is possible to independently examine the evidence to evaluate their adequacy.

-OSS administrators will develop individual/group/access control lists (ACL) to allow users specific control of an asset or sharing of an asset by named individuals, or defined groups of individuals, or by both, and will provide controls to limit access rights based on level of clearance and the need-to-know.
-Qwest Information Systems has developed the Controlled Access list using the Controlled Access protection model which will be applied to the administrative portal in accordance with NIST 800-53, Annex 2.
+OSS administrators will develop ACLs, to allow users specific control of an asset or sharing of an asset by named individuals, or defined groups of individuals, or by both.
+Qwest's OSS administrators will provide controls to limit access rights based on level of clearance and the need-to-know.
+Qwest Information Systems has developed the Controlled Access list using the administrative portal in accordance with NIST 800-53, Annex 2.

 Access controls on the OSS will have the capability of including or excluding access by a single user.
 Only Network Administrators may assign access.
-Limited access rights will be based on level of clearance and the need-to-know.
+Limited access rights will be based on level of clearance and the need to know.